The gentrification of the Bo-Kaap

-For those of you that haven’t read my previous post on the Bo-Kaap it’s a colourful community in Cape Town.
-The homes in the area are brightly painted.
-Many of the original residents are descendants of slaves.
-The Bo-Kaap was officially a slave community.
-Because of the bright and beautiful homes, the Bo-kaap is a tourist hotspot.
-People take photos in the streets and in front of pretty multicoloured homes.
+For those of you who haven’t read my previous post on the Bo-Kaap, it’s a vibrant community in Cape Town known for its brightly painted homes.
+Many of the original residents are descendants of slaves, as the Bo-Kaap was historically a slave community.
+Today, its colourful homes make it a popular tourist destination, with people flocking to take photos in the streets and in front of the multicoloured houses

-I may visit one of the establishments which have caused gentrification.
-I’m not saying I’d boycott every business but I try my best not to.
-If I know the place isn’t locally owned then I take my money and spend it elsewhere.
-The worst part of recent events is that protests in the Bo-Kaap were tear-gassed by the police.
-Protestors were trying to stop a crane from entering the area.
-A new apartment building is being built.
-The property developers stated that they informed the community and got their consent.
-However, the protestors have reported that no one in the community was consulted.
-It is a pity that an area with a history tied into oppression and slavery once again is facing another obstacle threatening the welfare of Bo-Kaap residents.
+I might visit one of the establishments contributing to gentrification, but I do my best to avoid them.
+If I know a place isn’t locally owned, I choose to spend my money elsewhere.
+The most disheartening aspect of recent events is that protests in the Bo-Kaap were met with tear gas from the police.
+Protesters were trying to stop a crane from entering the area for the construction of a new apartment building.
+The property developers claim they informed the community and received their consent, but protesters say no one in the community was consulted.
+It’s a shame that an area with a history so deeply tied to oppression and slavery is now facing yet another challenge that threatens the welfare of its residents.

-I intended to write this post at another time.
-But the protests of Tuesday have again put this issue in the media spotlight and it weighs on my mind too.
-Travel should never harm others.
-Travel should always be positive.
-I’m hopeful that travelers will become more responsible.
-That they won’t just sign up to photo tours and then leave the Bo-Kaap without actually experiencing it.
+I originally planned to write this post later, but Tuesday’s protests have once again brought this issue into the media spotlight, and it’s been on my mind.
+Travel should never harm others; it should always be a positive experience.
+I’m hopeful that travelers will become more responsible, choosing not just to sign up for photo tours but to truly experience and support the Bo-Kaap

 https://www.iol.co.za/capetimes/news/four-arrested-residents-injured-in-bo-kaap-protests-18199925